juunho/Juunho/README.md

 </br>

 ## About Me
-I am currently employed at SK inc. C&C as a Data Scientist specializing in Generative AI.
+I am currently employed at SK C&C as a Data Scientist specializing in Generative AI.

 And I'm presently interested in Retrieval-Augmented Generation(RAG) and LLM Orchestration.